emmoldovan/internship_web-dev/BeniaminMartis/cheatsheet/CSS.md

 }
 ```
 - The way to leave a coment in CSS is: `/* COMMENT HERE */` nothing that is shown up here will show up in the browser.

+- Margin = adding empty space around the text
+- Padding = adding more background around the text